The sections of the "Design" module

 • CSS

-Searches for element properties in the CSS.
+Search for element properties in CSS.

 • CSS selector

-Searches for the entered CSS selector.
+Searches for the specified CSS selector.

 • Title